widerules/system-information/trunk/sysinfo-trial/readme.txt

 add geo info.

-dmesg() should not be the bottle neck, but indexOf() or others codes are bottle neck of performance?
+dmesg() should not be the bottle neck, but indexOf() or others codes are bottle neck of performance? we'd better remove all runcmd() function.

 add ifprint

 camera issue: 3M or 5M?
+there is a new api to get size, but only support on SDK level>=5

 change view to list view